primesearch/cofact/README.md

 establish probable primality, using Fermat’s little theorem.
-Since $M = 2^p - 1$, evaluating $R$ requires $p$ squarings of the base $b$ followed by a modular division of $b^2$ to reach the Fermat-PRP result, also described as value $A$ of the cofactor test, which was devised by Hiromi Suyama in 1984 and subsequently improved upon by Hendrik W. Lenstra, Jr.
+Since $M = 2^p - 1$, evaluating $R$ requires $p$ squarings of the base $b$ followed by a modular division of $b^2$ to reach the Fermat-PRP result, also described as value $A$ of the cofactor test, which was devised by Hiromi Suyama in 1984 and subsequently refined by Hendrik W. Lenstra, Jr.

 ### Suyama cofactor test
 Suyama’s method also utilises Fermat’s little theorem to test the cofactor.
 If a Fermat number $F$